douglasbrandao/anki-sentence-maker/README.md

 ## Need to be implemented

-* Minimum of sentences
-> Example: The user could want at least 3 sentences of a word, but sometimes in one dictionary we can't find this minimum of sentences, so we have to look it up in other dictionaries to attain this minimum.
 * Put others dictionaries as Collins Dictionary, MacMillan, etc.

 ## To the future

-* Different languages to look it up
 * Create a easier interface to use

 ## Author